Pulsar Polarization Arrays: ALDM-Induced Cosmic Birefringence

 \section{ALDM-Induced Cosmic Birefringence}

 An ensemble of ultralight ALDM particles forming a Bose--Einstein condensate is manifested as a classical scalar field ($a$), with its Lagrangian given by

-where $F^{\mu\nu}$, $\tilde{F}^{\mu\nu}$ are electromagnetic field strength and its Hodge dual, and $g$ is topological Chern-Simon coupling.
+where $F^{\mu\nu}$, $\tilde{F}^{\mu\nu}$ are electromagnetic field strength and its Hodge dual, and $g$ is the Chern-Simons coupling.
 While photons propagate in the ALDM field, this topological interaction corrects the dispersion relations of their positive and negative circular polarization modes in a parity-violating manner, yielding

-If these photons are linearly polarized, Eq.~(\ref{dispersion}) implies a non-trivial rotation $\Delta \theta$ to their PA, inducing the well-known effect of cosmological birefringence~\cite{carroll1990limits, carroll1991einstein, harari1992effects}.
-In the non-relativistic limit, the ALDM field is approximately given by~\cite{foster2018revealing}
+Here $n^\mu$ denotes the null tangent vector to the photon path.
+If these photons are linearly polarized, Eq.~(\ref{dispersion}) implies a rotation of their PA, inducing the well-known effect of cosmological birefringence~\cite{carroll1990limits, carroll1991einstein}.